optimove-tech/Optimove-SDK-iOS/DemoApplication/ObjcDemoApp/README.md

 perform the following steps.

 1. Acquire a *tenant\_information\_suite* from the Optimove Integration Team.
 This contains:

     1.  _`end-point url`_ – The URL where the tenant configurations reside

     2.  _`token`_ – The actual token, unique per tenant

     3.  _`config name`_ – The version of the desired configuration

 2. Acquire a paid development account and valid certificates for remote notifications or APN Auth key.

 3. Deliver the following information to your Optimove Customer Success Manager (CSM):</br>
-* APN Auth key (preferred) or APN Certificate.
+* APN Auth key:</br>
+                    1. In your developer account, go to Certificates, Identifiers & Profiles, and under Keys, select All.</br>
+                    2. Click the Add button (+) in the upper-right corner.</br>
+                    3. Enter a description for the APNs Auth Key</br>
+                    4. Under Key Services, select the APNs checkbox, and click Continue.</br>
+                    5. Click Confirm and then Download.
+Save your key in a secure place.</br>
+                    6. Remember Not to rename the file.</br>
-* Team ID
+* Team ID</br>
-* App Store ID
+* App Store ID </br>

 4. Enable push notifications and remote notification capabilities in your project (this step is required only for sending push notifications using Optipush).